Toyota Prius Insurance Rates

 Rates are averaged for all Toyota Prius models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- Policyholders who purchase higher liability limits will pay around $370 annually to increase from a 30/60 limit to the 250/500 level
+- Consumers who may need more liability protection will pay an extra $370 every year to raise from a minimum limit to the 250/500 level

 Rate Tables and Charts